sigami/wp-embed-facebook/wp-embed-facebook/readme.txt

 * Fixed: includes giving problems in some sites.

 = 2.1.2 =
-* Added: [fb_plugin] shortcode to embed any type of social plugin
+* Added: [fb_plugin] shortcode to embed any social plugin
 * Added: Auto embed comments plugin to certain post types
 * Added: Auto embed quote plugin to certain post types
 * Added: Default options for all social plugins
 * Added: Advanced option to integrate other lightbox scripts to the album embeds
 * Improved: Admin area is more comprehensive with tons of examples
-* Improved: url recognition
+* Improved: URL recognition
 * Deprecated: Old functions on Wef_Social_Plugins class

 = 2.1.1 =